sammosummo/sammosummo.github.io/_posts/2019-08-18-external-files.md

 ---
-layout: post
-title: Displaying the contents of external files in Jekyll
 date: 2019-08-18
 has_code: true
 has_comments: true
+layout: post
 tags:
- - Jekyll
+- jekyll
- - Liquid
+- liquid
+title: Displaying external files in Jekyll
 ---

 The website is written in [Jekyll](https://jekyllrb.com/).
 I like to display code in my